ianatherton/first_person_slasher_rpg/fpslashrpg_proj/PROGRESS_REPORT.md

   - Implemented FPS counter in the top-left corner
   - Created toggleable debug interface (press F3 to toggle)
   - Set up system for easily adding more debug information in the future
+- Implemented weapon impact particle system:
+  - Created particle effects that spawn at the point of impact
+  - Designed different particle effects based on surface material (metal, stone, wood, flesh)
+  - Added precise impact point detection using raycasting
+  - Implemented automatic cleanup of particle effects to prevent memory leaks
+  - Made particles one-shot with proper orientation to the hit surface

 ## Technical Notes
 - The morning star model uses "mgrip" node as the grip area and "hitbox" for collision detection